CharlieKenny/CV/README.md

 #### King Edward VI School, Southampton

 - ABB at A-Level
+- AAAB at AS-level
-- 5 As 5Bs at GCSE
+- 5 As 5 Bs at GCSE

 ## Experience

 **JWT London** (November 2013 to April 2015)
 *Acting Global Account Manager*

-* Responsible for the day-to-day running of the account, overseeing multiple integrated campaigns from conception to delivery and providing the highest level of service for a broad range of global clients

 *	Most recently managed Microsoft Lumia’s #MakeItHappen campaign across 12 countries that generated 3 million hits on YouTube.
 Was also responsible for the copywriting and overseeing of development for the campaign’s dedicated website

+* Responsible for the day-to-day running of the account, overseeing multiple integrated campaigns from conception to delivery and providing the highest level of service for a broad range of global clients

 *	From Mexico to Indonesia, I presented end of campaign reports to clients from approximately 60 markets as well as maintaining relationships across borders, ensuring all cultural sensitivities are accounted for in the work we undertake at a local level